Long-Horizon Planning and Execution with Functional Object-Oriented Networks: Background

 \subsection{Related Work}

-There are many notable works that aim to represent knowledge for robots in a way that encourages reuse of experiences or use abstraction to improve task and manipulation planning.
-Frameworks such as {\sc{KnowRob}}~\cite{tenorth2017representations} have been developed to combine knowledge bases with a query processing engine to allow robots to reason over beliefs of its environment.
-Previous work by Tenorth et al.~\cite{tenorth2017representations} has shown how a robot can use its knowledge base for preparing meals such as pancakes and how a robot form queries over object or action properties.
-However, their main focus was on how to structurally define the knowledge base and infer the location of objects rather than storing or retrieving recipes or task sequences in a way that can be reused like FOON.
-We propose that FOON can serve as a schema that could be built upon reasoning engines or knowledge bases such as {\sc{KnowRob}}, which are tied to low-level robotic properties.
-Ramirez-Amaro et al.~\cite{ramirez2017transferring} investigated how semantic knowledge can be extracted and learned from demonstration, which can then be used by a robot to plan and reason to imitate demonstrated tasks, which included making pancakes and a sandwich.
-Although our work does not adopt the same degree of object and activity recognition, the recipe knowledge found in FOON is agnostic to the robot, and it is only through planning that we obtain a robot-specific plan based on the robot's present environment.
+There are many notable works that aim to represent knowledge for robots in a way that encourages abstraction for task and motion planning.
+Frameworks such as {\sc{KnowRob}}~\cite{tenorth2017representations} combine knowledge bases with a query processing engine to allow reasoning over beliefs of the world.
+Tenorth et al. showed how a robot can use {\sc{KnowRob}} to prepare meals, such as pancakes, and form queries over object or action properties.
+However, they focused on structurally defining this knowledge base and inferring object locations rather than storing or retrieving recipes or task sequences as possible with FOON.
+Rather, FOON is best used as a schema with reasoning engines or knowledge bases like {\sc{KnowRob}}.
+Ramirez-Amaro et al.~\cite{ramirez2017transferring} investigated how semantic knowledge can be learned from demonstration and then used in planning to imitate demonstrated tasks, such as making pancakes and a sandwich.
+Although our work does not adopt the same degree of object and activity recognition, knowledge in FOON is agnostic to the robot, and it is only through planning that we obtain a robot-specific task plan suited to its present environment state.